 Winslow gets 100,000 visitors in a typical year, more than a town its size in Arizona’s high desert might expect.

 One of them is Bob Hall, the chief executive officer of the Chamber of Commerce.
-Hall told 60 Days USA that visitors who come to see the park will usually hang around for several hours.
+Hall told 60 Days USA in 2021 that visitors who come to see the park will usually hang around for several hours.
 They might not spend the night, but they’ll shop and eat.

 He notes there are four gift shops, an ice cream shop, a brewery and a bakery that opened in 2020 along with restaurants.
 All are helped by the downtown park.